jimurrito/PSTest/README.md

 # PSTest
 Module testing framework for Powershell functions and cmdlets.
-Writen natively in Powershell for maximum compatiblity.
+Written natively in Powershell for maximum compatibility.

 > **Note**
 > Currently, only Powershell Core is supported.
-However, a backwards compatible version with Legacy Powershell will be comming soon.
+However, a backwards compatible version with Legacy Powershell will be coming soon.
 As of now, Powershell Core is required to run this framework.
-[See Upcomming Changes for more info.](#upcomming-changes)
+[See Upcoming Changes for more info.](#upcomming-changes)

 # How does it work?
 This framework has two components: